satyendra2414/crypto_wallet/README.md

 # crypto_wallet
-for the exchange of eterium
+for the exchange of etherium